Free College at MCC

 Dual Enrollment courses are counted in attempted and earned credits and cumulative GPA.

-Program Changes: All attempted credits and earned credits (including transfer credits) that can be applied to the new program of study will be considered in calculating the maximum time frame requirements for the new program.
-Students who already have any Associate's degree or higher will not be eligible to receive financial aid for a Liberal Studies degree.
+Program Changes: Because all attempted credits must be considered in SAP calculations, program changes will affect the maximum time frame calculation.
+If a maximum time frame appeal is necessary, all attempted credits and earned credits (including transfer credits) that can be applied to the new program of study will be considered in an academic completion plan review.
+Students who already have any Associate's degree or higher will not be eligible to receive financial aid for a Liberal Studies degree as an additional degree program.

 Warning Status: Students in certificate or nonstandard term programs who initially fail any one of the standards of academic progress, excluding maximum time frame, can be placed on Financial Aid Warning for one semester or payment period.
 Students remain eligible for financial aid while in this warning status, without filing an appeal letter.
 Students will be required to improve academically and meet the minimum standards of this federal policy at the end of the warning period.
 Failure to meet the minimum requirements of this policy will result in suspension of aid eligibility.
 Students are encouraged to take advantage of the academic resources available at MCC such as the Academic Support Center, Student Access and Support Services, and Student Success Office.